 I am not being compensated in any way by mentioning the bloggers above.
 They’re just a few of the homestead blogs I’ve found that much of my inspiration rooted from.

-Learning how to make extra income on the homestead!
+Other great ways to make extra income on the homestead

 Some of these are ways I maybe haven’t used myself but would absolutely take advantage of if I saw a neighbor offering the service!
 Let’s get started.

 Do you own a truck?
 A trailer that can attach to your vehicle?
 Put it to use!
 I can’t tell you of the constant pile of “trash” I have in my front yard and slowly shove in garbage cans for pick-up.

 The previous owners burned everything in the fire pit but I’m not keen on burning plastic around my animals.

 Build and install garden beds